KainatUmar1/12-Stones-Game/README.md

 # 12-Stones Console Game Application

 # Project Overview
-This project is a console-based game application developed in C++.
+This project is a **console-based 12-tehni game application** developed in C++.
 The game includes functionalities for handling user inputs, managing console colors, and initializing the game board from a file.
 The game involves two players, each assigned a different color, competing on a game board.

 # Features
 - User Input Handling: Utilizes mouse clicks for user interactions on the console.